PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-13 10:32:16
+Last updated: 2024-04-13 10:35:31
-Random Quote: Marshall: "The tiniest little burger joint you ever saw.
-Tucked between a taxidermist and a XXX bookstore."Barney: "Name two places where things get stuffed." - Barney Stinson
+Random Quote: How to run a marathon: Step one, you start running.
+There is no step two. - Barney Stinson